 Most whistleblowers will face some form of retaliation from their employers, peers, and colleagues after they blow the whistle.
 Yet, whistleblower retaliation does not always take the same form.
-It may be outright termination of contract, forced relocation in company, pay deductions, social ostracization, etc. but each time it is a punishment for a whistleblower who was doing the right thing.
+Relation can range from outright termination of contract, forced relocation in company, pay deductions, social ostracization, etc.

 According to a study from Bradley University professor and Bradley University Center for Cybersecurity Director, Dr. Tanya Marcum and Dr. Jacob Young respectively, published in the DePaul Business & Commercial Law Journal, nearly two thirds of whistleblowers had experienced the following forms of retaliation: 69% lost their jobs or were forced to retire; 64% received negative employment performance evaluations; 68% had work more closely monitored by supervisors; 69% were criticized or avoided by coworkers; and 64% were blacklisted form getting another job in their field.

 Whistleblower stories are rife with these unfair retaliatory actions.
 Almost every whistleblower has a similar story.
-Many are blindsided believing their superiors would correct the oversight, not punish them for speaking out.
-Whistleblowers must weigh the inherent risk of exposing fraud and many suffer the consequences.
+Many are blindsided as they believed their superiors would correct the oversight, not punish them for speaking out.
+Whistleblowers must weigh the inherent risk of exposing fraud.

-Look to the case of National Whistleblower Center Whistleblower Leadership Council chairwoman and FBI whistleblower, Jane Turner, who blew the whistle on gross oversight within the FBI.
+Look at the case of NWC Whistleblower Leadership Council chairwoman and FBI whistleblower, Jane Turner, who blew the whistle on gross oversight within the FBI.
 In retaliation for exposing FBI failures, Turner was removed from her position and transferred to an office without a desk or a chair.
 She was subjected to fitness for duty reviews while coworkers were instructed to avoid and ignore her.
 Eventually, she was removed from service for an entire year.

 She believed she would be safeguarded by her superior’s similar views on the misconduct brought forward.
-Instead, she faced harsh retaliatory measures as a consequence.
-These experiences can be demoralizing and damaging to reputation and livelihood.
+Instead, she faced harsh retaliatory measures.
+These experiences can be demoralizing and damaging to a whistleblower’s reputation and livelihood.
 However, many whistleblowers are firm in their belief that if given the same circumstances, they would blow the whistle again.

 Whistleblowing can be a daunting task for those considering confronting fraud and misconduct.
-While there exists a vast framework of laws, laws for whistleblowers vary from agency to agency, sector to sector, even public employees to private employees.
+While there exists a vast framework of laws, laws for whistleblowers vary from agency to agency and sector to sector.
 In many instances, these protections are inadequate.

-For federal employees, the avenue to blow the whistle can be labyrinthian and confusing.
+Meanwhile, for federal employees, the avenue to blow the whistle can be labyrinthian and confusing.
 There is no single federal agency that oversees whistleblower complaints and protections.
-Whistleblowers are able to look to the Merit Systems Protection Board (MSPB) for accountability and protection.
-The MSPB was created to defend whistleblowers from unfair retaliatory action in the 1970s, but as of late, the board has no members.
+Whistleblowers are supposed to look to the Merit Systems Protection Board (MSPB), which was created to defend whistleblowers from unfair retaliatory action in the 1970s.
+However, the MSPB has not had a quorum since January 2017.
 Without oversight from a governing board, whistleblowers may be at greater risk of losing their cases.